background

 At the associate level, the compensation structure – much like investment banking – is composed of two parts:

-2. Bonus → The bonus, on the other hand, is the performance-based component of the compensation structure, with the amount contingent on factors such as individual performance, fund performance, and near-term market outlook.
+- Bonus → The bonus, on the other hand, is the performance-based component of the compensation structure, with the amount contingent on factors such as individual performance, fund performance, and near-term outlook of the private markets.

 For the vast majority of first-year private equity associates, the base salary is around $135k to $155k.
 Then, based on fund performance, bonuses tend to range from 100% to 150% of the base salary.